-- One non-Medicare covered routine eye exam per calendar year. - A maximum of up to \$400 toward non-Medicare covered eyeglasses (lenses and frames) and contact lenses each calendar year, with a valid prescription.
-Some example of enhancements to Non-Medicare covered eyewear include tinting, scratch protection and no-line bifocals.
+- One non-Medicare covered routine vision exam per calendar year including refraction.
+Refraction is only covered when performed during a routine vision exam.\ - A maximum of up to \$400 toward non-Medicare covered eyeglasses (lenses and frames) and contact lenses each calendar year, with a valid prescription. \

 Note: Our provider network for routine vision services is different than our provider network for medical vision services.
-Non-Medicare covered vision services are administered by EyeMed.
-For more information and a link to the provider search, visit networkhealth.com/medicare/additional-benefits.
+Non-Medicare covered vision services are administered by EyeMed and must be performed by a provider in EyeMed's network.
+For more information and a link to the provider search, visit networkhealth.com/medicare/additional-benefits-snp.

-0% of the cost for non-Medicare covered refraction eye exams.
+\$0 copayment for a non-Medicare covered routine vision exam.